argoproj-labs/old-argo-dataflow/README.md

 # Dataflow

 ## NOTICE
-Argo Dataflow has been reimplemented in the scope of a broader project focussed on operational data analytics.
+Argo Dataflow has been reimplemented in the scope of a broader project focussed on real-time data processing and analytics.
 Please checkout the new [numaflow project](https://github.com/numaproj/numaflow).

 ## Summary